-The new CGRP treatments are certainly a hot topic right now.
+The new CGRP treatments are certainly a hot topic.
 On Migraine.com's Facebook page, we reposted Holly Baddour’s piece, “CGRPs and Migraine: Navigating Wellness for the First Time in Years.”
 Her article sparked so many reactions.
 In a separate Facebook post, we also asked the Migraine.com community if you had talked to your doctor about trying new migraine treatments.

 Some of you spoke out about how these new medicines are changing your life.
 Others of you agreed with Holly's concerns about cost and insurance.
 Unfortunately, some have not found any relief from the new treatments.
 In this three-part series, we will be sharing comments from these community posts that included success stories, scenarios where trying new treatments led to no happy ending, and cost and insurance concerns that may stop you from trying new migraine treatments.

 There is a reason so many people are talking about CGRP treatment.
-People in the migraine community have had success with trying one of the three CGRP treatments, Aimovig, Ajovy, or Emgality.
-They are finding a drastic decrease in the number of monthly migraines and have said it feels like they have a new life now that they are on the new CGRP treatments.
+People in the migraine community have had success with trying one of the three CGRP treatments.
+They are finding a drastic decrease in the number of monthly migraines and have said it feels like they have a new life now that they are on the CGRP treatments.

 “My entire life has changed for the better.
-I am more respected at work, am able to have a healthy relationship with my family and have a bf for the first time in five years.
+I am more respected at work, I am able to have a healthy relationship with my family, and I have a boyfriend for the first time in five years.
 I am so thankful for CGRPs (brand name)!”

 CGRPs certainly has its fans in the Migraine.com community.
-Many of you have made the switch, and couldn’t be happier.
-Many mentioned a reduction in migraines — sometimes a drop from as many as four a week to one a month.
+Many of you have made the switch and couldn’t be happier.
+Many mentioned a reduction in migraines — sometimes a drop from as many as four a week to once a month.
 No wonder members who have found relief from this treatment have become so loyal.

-“CGRPs (brand name) has been life-changing for me.
-I started in January on the 70mg dose, and noticed a great improvement, but still some migraines.
-In April I was bumped up to 140mg, and I only had one migraine since then.
+“CGRPs have been life-changing for me.
+I started on the 70mg dose in January and noticed a great improvement, but I still have some migraines.
+In April, I was bumped up to 140mg, and I only had one migraine since then.
 Before starting, I averaged 6 or 7 a month.
 It is truly incredible for me, and I am so thankful I found a great neurologist and this treatment!”

-“I’ve been using CGRPs (brand name) for about eight months this and love it.
-I thought that I didn’t really let my headaches affect my life but when I saw the difference in how I felt and what my life was like with reduced headache days, I was shocked at how much they ruled my life.”
+“I’ve been using CGRP (brand name) for about eight months and love it.
+I thought that I didn’t really let my headaches affect my life, but when I saw the difference in how I felt and what my life was like with reduced headache days, I was shocked at how much they ruled my life.”

 “I have been taking CGRPs (brand name) for a year.
 I have noticed a great deal of relief.”

 “I am about to take my third month’s injection of CGRPs (brand name).
 It has changed my life completely!
-Frequency and intensity of migraines have greatly diminished.
+The frequency and intensity of my migraines have greatly diminished.
 Even my chronic daily headaches have improved.
 Tension headaches are still an issue at times, but I’m shocked at how well I’ve felt the last two months!”